dankamongmen/notcurses/USAGE.md

 diagnostics to be printed to `stderr`: you could ensure `stderr` is redirected if you make use of this functionality.

 It's probably wise to export `NCOPTION_NO_ALTERNATE_SCREEN` to the user (e.g. via command line option or environment variable).
-Developers and motivated users might appreciate the ability to manipulate `loglevel` and `renderfp`.
+Motivated users might appreciate the ability to manipulate `loglevel`.
 The remaining options are typically of use only to application authors.

 The Notcurses API draws almost entirely into the virtual buffers of `ncplane`s.
 Only upon a call to `notcurses_render` will the visible terminal display be